appgrade-bv/translation-xtractor/README.md

 ## Found a bug?
 Got a suggestion?
 Shoot!
 You can reach us at [info@appgrade.be](mailto:info@appgrade.be) or create an issue or pull request on our [GitHub](https://github.com/appgrade-bvba/translation-xtractor).

+## Release notes
+### 1.0.0
+Added support to handle cases where the delimiter char is present in the output.
+As this is a breaking change compared to the release before, it's a major version bump.

+### 0.0.1
+Initial release